ghc-proposals/ghc-proposals/README.rst

 f. *Unresolved questions*: Explicitly list any remaining issues that remain in the conceptual design and specification.
 Be upfront and trust that the community will help.
 Please do not list *implementation* issues.

 g. *Implementation Plan* (Optional): If accepted who will implement the change?
 It's quite okay to say "unknown" if you don't feel willing or able to carry out the implementation yourself.

+  This is also a good section to outline the changes to the implementation, or otherwise include insights that assume familiarity with the implementation.

 Note that proposals are written in `ReStructuredText